msft-mirror-aosp/platform.compatibility.cdd/2_device-types/2_5_automotive-reqs.md

 *   [A-0-1] MUST provide the Home function and MAY provide Back and Recent functions.
-*   [A-0-2] MUST send both the normal and long press event of the the Back function ([`KEYCODE_BACK`](http://developer.android.com/reference/android/view/KeyEvent.html#KEYCODE_BACK)) to the foreground application.
+*   [A-0-2] MUST send both the normal and long press event of the Back function ([`KEYCODE_BACK`](http://developer.android.com/reference/android/view/KeyEvent.html#KEYCODE_BACK)) to the foreground application.